LSPosed/LSPosed/edxp-core/template_override/README.md

 What are the differences between EdXposed Framework and Xposed Framework?

-1. EdXposed fully supports Android Pie and Q (even R)
+1. EdXposed fully supports Android Pie, Q and R
 2. EdXposed have App List mode.
 Only the apps you want to apply Xposed modules are hooked.
 Other apps in system run in a completely clean environment
 3. EdXposed doesn't need to reboot system to active most modules
 4. EdXposed is hard to detect.
 EdXposed use Riru to inject, doesn't modify the libart and app_process